Hallstatt culture: Settlements

-At the end of the Hallstatt period many major centres were abandoned and there was a return to a more decentralized settlement pattern, prior to the emergence of urban centres across temperate Europe in the 3rd and 2nd centuries BC during the La Tène period.
+At the end of the Hallstatt period many major centres were abandoned and there was a return to a more decentralized settlement pattern.
+Urban centres later re-emerged across temperate Europe in the 3rd and 2nd centuries BC during the La Tène period.

 Burial rites

+The burials at Hallstatt itself show a movement over the period from cremation to inhumation, with grave goods at all times (see above).